janaagaard75/janaagaard75.github.io/_posts/2020-05-04-upgrading-an-expo-app.md

 The following packages were not updated.
 You should check the READMEs for those repositories to determine what version is compatible with your new set of packages: @react-navigation/native, @react-navigation/stack, prop-types, tslib, @babel/core, @types/expo__vector-icons, @typescript-eslint/eslint-plugin, @typescript-eslint/parser, eslint, eslint-config-prettier, eslint-plugin-prettier, eslint-plugin-react, expo-cli, prettier, sharp-cli
 ```

-## 3. Upgrade the Rest of the Packages
+## 3. Upgrade the Unknown Packages

-Upgrade the rest of the npm packages.
+Upgrade the unknown packages and any transitive dependencies that weren't touched by `expo upgrade`.

 ```sh
 yarn upgrade